Uniting disciplines to advance science

-The Quadram Institute in Norwich will see the coming together of the Institute for Food Research, the University of East Anglia and departments from the Norfolk & Norwich University Hospital into a single facility.
+The Quadram Institute in Norwich sees the coming together of the Institute for Food Research, the University of East Anglia and departments from the Norfolk & Norwich University Hospital into a single facility.

-This interdisciplinary institute will focus on understanding how food and gut microbiota are linked to promotion of health and prevention of disease.
+This interdisciplinary institute is dedicated to understanding how food and gut microbiota are linked in order to promote health and the prevention of disease.

 The Institute includes Containment Level 2 and Containment Level 3 laboratories as well as a Clinical Trials facility and one of Europe’s largest Endoscopy departments, enabling research and diagnostics to be performed under the same roof.
 The brief for the BuroHappold Engineering team was to create a building that would enable this collaboration between different scientific activities.

-Energy reduction is key to the design, so our team needed to give careful consideration to the level of internal environmental control and analysis, with developing opportunities to safely reduce the traditionally applied laboratory air change rates an important element.
+Energy reduction was key to the design, so our team needed to give careful consideration to the level of internal environmental control and analysis, with developing opportunities to safely reduce the traditionally applied laboratory air change rates an important factor.
 We also needed to incorporate solutions that would reduce energy consumption across the whole development, taking into consideration use of natural light and ventilation.

 To create an exemplar environment in the write-up spaces, we carried out complex parametric facade shading studies and detailed natural ventilation analysis, alongside incorporating strategies for low energy consumption.
 Our team refined the office floor layouts to take best advantage of a cross-flow ventilation strategy, and the use of under floor MEP distribution has maximised the floor to ceiling heights in the space.